-Complete the following steps to save the switch module alarm log to a file:
+Complete the following steps to save the fibre channel switch module alarm log to a

+- 1. In the Faceplate window, click Switch → Export Alarm Log.

-- 2. Type a file name in the Save window. - 3.
-Click Save.
+- 2. Type a file name in the Save window.

+- 3. Click Save.

 Exporting name server information to a file